dirkwhoffmann/vAmiga/Documentation/References/Preferences/Devices.md

 ## Supported USB adapters

-By using a USB retro adapter, you are able to connect original Commodore joysticks, too. vAmiga has been tested with the following two adapters:
+With the help of a USB retro adapter you can also connect original Commodore joysticks. vAmiga has been tested with the following two adapters:

 - aJoy Retro Adapter
 - RetroFun!
 Joystick Adapter

-My personal recommendation is to invest money into the Competition Pro SL-650212.
-It has smaller latency than it's predecessor, the SL-6602, and provides the best retro-experience in my oppinion.
-I can also recommend using an original Competition Pro from back in the day in combination with the RetroFun! adapter.
+My personal recommendation is to invest in the Competition Pro SL-650212.
+It has lower latency than its predecessor, the SL-6602, and offers the best retro experience in my opinion.
+Also, I can recommend using an original Competition Pro from back in the day in combination with the RetroFun!